 - salt and pepper to taste

-- For the pesto: Combine all pesto ingredients except for the olive oil in a food processor or blender.
+- Combine all pesto ingredients except for the olive oil in a food processor or blender.
 Blend until mixed and smooth.
 With the motor running, add olive oil in a slow stream until combined.
 Pesto should not be too soupy or fine.
 Set aside.

-- For the shrimp pasta: Remove tails from the shrimp by pulling the tail off the base of the shrimp, season with salt and pepper and set aside.
+- Remove tails from the shrimp by pulling the tail off the base of the shrimp, season with salt and pepper and set aside.

 - Bring a large pot of water to a boil.
 Add a pinch of salt and a teaspoon of olive oil and cook spaghetti al dente.